Fortran-FOSS-Programmers/ford/README.md

   coding styles.
 - Add the ability to identify function calls and use this to work out call-trees (subroutine calls are already captured).
+- Add the option for users to specify a Creative Commons license for their documentation, which will be inserted into the page footer.
+- Make it possible to over-ride the display options within  a particular part of the code and for an individual item within the code.
+- Provide an option to force all (non-string) text which is captured to be lower case.
+- Add the ability to recognize the use of intrinsic modules
+- Improve the handling of parameterized derived types, particularly for variables of that type.
+- Improve the sidebar for source files so that it will link to the items that it lists.
+- Allow the user to provide a favicon.
+- Provide a directory in which the user can place any images and/or other media they want available.
+- Use summaries of the description in some places
+- Improve the way procedures are handled as arguments.
+In particular, allow any abstract interface which was used as a template to be visible somehow.

 Things which ideally I would do, but are not currently on the radar include:

-- Add the ability for people to customize the output more (this would require drastic changes to the template system).
+- Add the ability for people to customize appearance of the output more (this would require drastic changes to the template system).
 - Support fixed-form Fortran (doable, but low priority).
 - Add the ability to identify type-bound procedure calls and use these to construct call-trees.
 This would be extremely difficult, as it would